-- experiment\id (str) The experiment name to be used in the output file names - context (str) The context in which this writer is used.
-Defaults to None.

-• wandb\run (wandb.Run) - The wandb run object if wandb is enabled, None otherwise.
+- experiment_id (Optional[str]) The experiment name to be used in the output file names.
+Defaults to None. - context (Optional[str]) The context in which this writer is used.
+Defaults to None. - wandb_run (Union[wandb.wandb_run.Run, wandb.sdk.lib.RunDisabled, None]) The wandb run object if wandb is enabled, None otherwise.
 If enabled, all the output data frames will be logged to this run as tables.
 Defaults to None.